suleimantaofik6/Breast_Cancer_Classification_using_Logistic_Regression_and_Decision_Tree/README.md

 # Simple_Code_for_Breast_Cancer_Classification_using_Logistic_Regression_and_Decision_Tree
-Breast Cancer Classification using logistic regression and decision tree classifier
+Simple code for Breast Cancer Classification using logistic regression and decision tree classifier